communitiesuk/mhclg-epc-alpha/docs/_userresearch/citizen_users_research.md

 ## Barriers
 * Litlle to no knowledge about EPCs beyond the need to get one as part of the process when selling or renting a property
+* Little or no understanding of EPC terminology
-* Little or no understanding of how to select an appropriate energy pr
+* Little or no knowledge of how to choose an appropriate energy performance assessor

 ## Recommendations for Beta research
 * Test content to inform the citizen user group about energy performance certificates